 There are several career opportunities for those who speak or have the ability to learn foreign languages, especially in the area of military intelligence.
-For example people with foreign language skills have two career options in Army Intelligence.
-The first is the Human Intelligence Collector; the second is the Cryptologic Linguist.
-Both jobs play a vital role in our national defense and success in the global war on terrorism.
+For example people with foreign language skills have two career options in Army intelligence.
+The first is the human intelligence collector; the second is the cryptologic linguist.
+Both jobs play a vital role in our national defense.

 Human Intelligence Collector

 Having access to the correct information is absolutely necessary to plan for our national defense.
 Human intelligence (HUMINT) collectors are integral to providing Army personnel with information about the enemy's force strength, capabilities, vulnerabilities and intentions, as well as potential battle areas.
 HUMINT collectors conduct source operations, interrogations and debriefings to collect this information.

 Also known by the military occupational specialty (MOS) 35M (35 Mike), the human intelligence collector is primarily responsible for supervising and conducting information collection operations.
 Some of the human intelligence collector duties may include:

 - Assisting in the screening of intelligence sources and documents.

 - Conducting debriefings and interrogations of intelligence sources in English and foreign languages.

 - Translating written foreign material and captured documents into English.